thedeemon/pc/README.md

 Written in D language.
 Built using DMD 2.064.
 Uses Pegged for parsing:
 <https://github.com/PhilippeSigaud/Pegged/>

+### Building
+Using DUB: get the files, cd to the project folder,
+run: `dub build --build=release`

+It will get the dependecies automatically and build the target executable.

 ### License
 Copyright (C) 2013 Dmitry Popov, Infognition Co.
 Ltd.